Syvven/BattleBoats/README.md

 *If you run into any bugs or issues while playing BattleBoats, or want to suggest any features, feel free to comment at [the github repository](https://github.com/Syvven/BattleShip) or [email me](hend0800@umn.edu) directly.*

-*I hope that you enjoy this little library simulation!*
+*I hope that you enjoy BattlBoats!!*